spiral/docs/docs/en/component/serializer.md

 Three serializers are available by default.

 - `Spiral\Serializer\Serializer\JsonSerializer` - uses PHP functions `json_encode` and `json_decode`.
-   This serializer does not support data hydration to an object.
+  It does not support data hydration to an object.
 - `Spiral\Serializer\Serializer\PhpSerializer` - uses PHP functions `serialize` and `unserialize`.
-- `Spiral\Serializer\Serializer\CallbackSerializer`- uses callbacks for serialize and unserialize data.
+- `Spiral\Serializer\Serializer\CallbackSerializer`- uses callbacks for serializing and deserializing data.

 ### SerializerInterface

 The serializer can be injected from a container using the `Spiral\Serializer\SerializerInterface`.
 It will refer to the default serializer.

 ```php